rkwrd/rkwrd.github.io/_posts/2015-04-12-cyclades_ii.md

 Having taken the easy way out on the ascent, we figured that we could easily do the descent on our own.
 But then Holger spied a car...well, you can see where this is going.

-Down at the beach we went for a quick swim, observed by a n audience of gawping Chinese tourists.
+Down at the beach we went for a quick swim, observed by an audience of Chinese tourists.
 That clear, blue water looked so warm and inviting!
 While it wasn't exactly warm, the hot sand and sunshine took the edge off the experience.

 Back in town we grabbed a quick dinner before picking up a few beers and heading back for the beach.

 ![image](http://escapingsloth.com/pics/IMG_20150407_162900_scaled.jpg){: .center-image }

 ![image](http://escapingsloth.com/pics/IMG_20150407_165155_scaled.jpg){: .center-image }
 Relaxing after a hard day's work.
 And yes, those rocks were all warmed up by the sun.
 I felt like a lizard.
 A lizard with a beer and a smartphone.